- Home /

 auth_token

-value with your own API key that was created earlier. - Update the
+value with your own API key that you created earlier. - Update the

 project_id

-values for the server and VLAN sections with your own project ID that was created earlier.
+values for the server and VLAN sections with your own project ID that you created earlier.

 server named test